-Effective January 1, 2020, the ODM implemented a risk corridor arrangement within the current year Medicaid Managed Care contract as a risk mitigation in recognition of claims cost uncertainty attributable to the COVID-19 pandemic.
-Under this approach, the risk corridor is a 2- sided risk mitigation strategy calculated based on the difference between the medical loss ratio assumed in the Medicaid Managed Care contract capitation rates and actual medical loss ratio results.
-The total amount of direct premiums written for the Medicaid line of business for which a portion is subject to the retrospectively rated features was \$2,444,183,112 and \$2,369,707,121, representing 74.5% and 71.8% of total direct premiums written as of December 31, 2021 and December 31, 2020, respectively.
+Effective January 1, 2020, the Ohio Department of Medicaid implemented a risk corridor arrangement within the current year Medicaid Managed Care contract as a risk mitigation in recognition of claims cost uncertainty attributable to the COVID-19 pandemic.
+Under this approach, the risk corridor is a 2-sided risk mitigation strategy calculated based on the difference between the medical loss ratio assumed in the Medicaid Managed Care contract capitation rates and actual medical loss ratio results.
+The total amount of direct premiums written for the Medicaid line of business for which a portion is subject to the retrospectively rated features was \$1,798,261,637 and \$2,330,365,196 representing 68.9% and 74.0% of total direct premiums written as of December 31, 2023 and December 31, 2022, respectively.

 The MyCare Ohio contract with the state of Ohio includes medical loss ratio rebates.
 The rebate period is over the contract period.
-The Company estimates accrued retrospective premium adjustments for its MyCare Ohio business based on the medical loss ratio experienced on the MyCare Ohio line of business.
+The Company estimates accrued retrospective premium adjustments for its MyCare Ohio business based on medical loss ratio experienced on the MyCare Ohio line of business.
 The formula is based on net income before taxes.
-The total amount of direct premiums written from the MyCare Ohio contract for which a portion is subject to the retrospectively rated features was \$835,742,366 and \$931,982,087, representing 25.5% and 28.2% of total direct premiums written as of December 31, 2021 and December 31, 2020, respectively.
+The total amount of direct premiums from the MyCare Ohio contract for which a portion is subject to the retrospectively rated features was \$810,776,439 and \$816,948,677, representing 31.1% and 26.0% of total direct premiums written as of December 31, 2023 and December 31, 2022, respectively.

-The Company is subject to a Hepatitis C Risk Pool arrangement with the ODM where the amount of the pool is determined by the projected Hepatitis C costs incorporated into the current year rates, and the funds are redistributed among the plans based on relative actual Hepatitis C costs.
-The total Medicaid direct premiums written subject to this retrospective rating feature were \$2,980,733,982 and \$2,954,766,861 representing 90.88% and 89.5% of total direct premiums written as of December 31, 2021 and December 31, 2020, respectively.
+The Company is subject to a Hepatitis C Risk Pool arrangement with the Ohio Department of Medicaid where the amount of the pool is determined by the projected Hepatitis C cost incorporated into the current year rates, and the funds are redistributed among the plans based on relative actual Hepatitis C costs.
+The total Medicaid direct premiums written subject to this retrospective rating feature were \$2,336,841,472 and \$2,741,129,292 representing 89.6% and 87.1% of total direct premiums written as of December 31, 2023 and December 31, 2022, respectively.

-D. Pursuant to the Medicaid Managed Care Rule, based on the State's election, the Company is required to maintain specific MLRs on the Medicaid line of business.
-The Company has no amounts accrued for Medicaid minimum loss ratio rebates as of December 31, 2021 and December 31, 2020, respectively.
+D. Pursuant to the Medicaid Managed Care Rule, based on the state of Ohio's election, the Company is required to maintain specific medical loss ratios on the Medicaid line of business.
+The Company has \$36,180,968 and \$0 accrued in a medical loss ratios as of December 31, 2023 and December 31, 2022, respectively.

-Pursuant to the Medicaid Managed Care Rule, based on the State's election and state contractual MLR requirements, the Company is required to maintain specific minimum loss ratios on its MyCare Ohio population.
-The Company's actual MLR for the MyCare Ohio were in excess of the minimum requirements and as a result, no minimum loss ratio liability was required as of December 31, 2021 and December 31, 2020, respectively.
+Pursuant to the Medicaid Managed Care Rule, based on the State's election and state contractual medical loss ratio requirements, the Company is required to maintain specific medical loss ratios on its MyCare Ohio population.
+The Company accrued \$4,400,000 and \$0 for MyCare Ohio medical loss rebates as of December 31, 2023 and December 31, 2022.